 Explore the beautiful Hampshire countryside

-Explore the area around you, following Blackwood Forest walks that start from your cabin doorstep.
+Explore the area around you, following Blackwood Forest walks that start from your the doorstep of your hot tub lodge.
 Pick up a leaflet from the Forest Retreat and take one of the marked paths, from 3.2km to 6km, or wander along one of the many, small, unmarked woodland waalks in Hampshire, including a nature-spotting walk around the meadow.

 For walks in Winchester, explore the historic town on Alfred’s Ancient Capital walk.
 This 5.6km walk starts at the statue of King Alfred, who made Winchester the capital of Wessex.
 This Winchester walk takes in breath-taking views of the cathedral, riverside, meadows, and the 12th Century Hospital of St. Cross.
 Also in Winchester is St. Catherine’s Hill, a small hill with lovely views over the town, the River Itchen and part of the South Downs.
 This is an excellent summer walk, when the wild flowers are alive with many species of butterfly.